Upgraded CSF3 Info Hub

 You can find out what is available in SLURM by consulting the partition information (also shows the jobscript flags you can use.)

-You can also see a summary of SGE and SLURM resources on the current configuration page (contains no information about how to submit work to either – it’s just the systems stats.)
+Detailed information about the CSF3 hardware can be found in the current configuration page (contains no information about how to submit work to either – it’s just the systems stats.)

 Running ‘squeue’ shows very long Start Time, will it really take that long for my job to start?